-By 2030, front-runners in adopting artificial intelligence could double their cash flow
+By 2030, front-runners in adopting artificial intelligence could double their cash flow to prepare reports on the current status of work, a key metric, down to just minutes.

 "With integrated digital technologies, our project managers can objectively assess project status, productivity, and any risks, and [can] make data-based decisions more quickly to improve safety, performance, and outcomes," says Francesco Tizzani, group manager of digital construction at Leighton Asia, an international construction contractor headquartered in Hong Kong and part of CIMIC Group.
 "The technologies also reduce manual reporting, enabling our people to focus on analyzing intelligent data to improve project delivery."